Country of birth: Sweden

 The Swede now became deeply involved in merging Werner Heisenberg's (1901-1976) Matrix mechanics with Schrödinger's Wave mechanics and doing it in terms of the correspondence principle.
 In 1926 he determined the probabilities for the atomic transitions on a form now called the Klein-Gordon equation (after Walter Gordon (1893-1939) that also came as a refugee to Stockholm and its "högskola" from Hamburg, where he had been dismissed by the nazists in 1933, and also died in Stockholm in 1939) and was the first relativistic wave equation.
 It was a success because the Compton effect, that up to now had been described from the particle perspective, also could be described as waves with the wave mechanics.
 The Klein-Gordon equation is only valid for bosons, i.e. particles with integer spin, and cannot for example explain the right fine structure constant of the hydrogen atom or the Zeeman effect.

-Dirac had proposed that an uncertainty should be introduced in the electromagnetical field theory concerning the relation between the value of the field in a position and its time derivative; similar with the uncertainty principle of Heisenberg.
-Klein realized together with Pascual Jordan (1902-1980) that the particles shall be described as fields that in its turn should be considered with the uncertainty laws of quantum mechanics.
-This so called second quantification was a success that resolved many since long time ago unsolved problems in relativistic quantum mechanics.
+Dirac had proposed that an uncertainty should be introduced in the electromagnetic field theory concerning the relation between the value of the field in a position and its time derivative; similar with the uncertainty principle of Heisenberg.
+Klein realized together with Pascual Jordan (1902-1980) that the particles shall be described as fields that in turn should be considered with the uncertainty laws of quantum mechanics.
+This so-called second quantification was a success that resolved many since a long time ago unsolved problems in relativistic quantum mechanics.
 The Klein-Jordan field quantization is valid for particles that follow Bose-Einstein statistics, i.e. with integer spin.
 Jordan soon also published a field quantification for particles with half integer spin with Eugene Wigner (1902-1995).
 Each particle type corresponds to a field type and vice versa.
-This soon led to that new particles were discovered and the Klein-Jordan second quantification idea in now except in elementary particle physics also used in solid state physics.
+This soon led to new particles being discovered and the Klein-Jordan second quantization idea now except in elementary particle physics also used in solid state physics.

 He was Bohr's closest associate in the development of the complementary principle and Klein got Heisenberg to realize that his uncertainty principle was a special case of this more general complementary principle in 1927.
 Niels Bohr had hesitated to publish his, in his own opinion incomplete, thoughts about complementary but his brother Harald forced him to write a speech at the conference in Como, Italy, to the 100th birthday of Alessandro Voltas (1745-1827) in September of 1927.
 Oskar assisted him with the writing.